-Chimney breasts and fireplaces Repair category: Notes: If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
-Flues should ideally be swept and tested on an annual basis.
+Chimney breasts and fireplaces Repair category: Notes: The fireplace within the living room does not appear to have been in recent use.
+If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.

 Internal decorations

 Repair category:

-Notes: No significant defects evident.
+Notes: There is wear and tear to internal paintwork and joinery finishes.